psmops/fdigest2/README.md

 If you create `fmo.obs` as described above in section 1, program overview, the trial run `./digest2 fmo.obs` should give results similar to those shown above.

+Known quirk:  The order of designations may not match the input.

 If you had a successful trial run, digest2 will have created two additional files.
 It will have accessed the MPC web site and downloaded observatory code data and it will have written a binary form of the model file.
 Digest2 downloads